Big Heegner point Kolyvagin system for a family of modular forms: Introduction

 Decompose $\frak{h}^{\textup{ord}}$ into a direct sum of its completions at maximal ideals and let $\frak{h}^{\textup{ord}}_{\mm}$ be the (unique) summand through which $\frak{s}_f$ factors.
 The localization of $\frak{h}^{\textup{ord}}$ at $\ker(\frak{s}_f)$ is a discrete valuation ring~\cite[\S12.7.5]{nek}, and hence there is a unique minimal prime $\frak{a} \subset \frak{h}^{\textup{ord}}_{\mm}$ such that $\frak{s}_f$ factors through the integral domain \be \mathcal{R}=\frak{h}^{\textup{ord}}_{\mm}/\frak{a}. \ee

 The $\LL$-algebra $\mathcal{R}$ is called the branch of the Hida family on which $f$ lives, by duality it corresponds to a family $\mathbb{F}$ of ordinary modular forms.
 Hida~\cite{hidaens86} gives a construction of a big $G_{\QQ}$-representation $\mathbf{T}$ with coefficients in $\mathcal{R}$, the exact definition of $\mathbf{T}$ is recalled below.
-Thanks to Hypothesis~\ref{hypo1}, $\mathbf{T}$ is a free $\RR$-module of rank two; note that the assumption that $\overline{\rho}_f$ is $p$-distinguished is erroneously missing in~\cite{mazurtil}.
+Thanks to Hypothesis~\ref{hypo1}, $\mathbf{T}$ is a free $\RR$-module of rank two.
 The $G_{\QQ}$-representation $\mathbf{T}$ is unramified outside $Np$.
 Let $\TT$ be the critical twist of $\mathbf{T}$, as defined by Howard~\cite[Definition 2.1.3]{howard}.
 Then the $G_\QQ$-representation is self-dual in the sense that there is a perfect $\mathcal{R}$-bilinear pairing

 Fix a quadratic imaginary number field $K$ and let $\oo_K$ b its ring of integers.
-Assume until the end that the following holds: \begin{hypo} \begin{itemize} \item[(i)]There is an ideal $\frak{N}$ of $\oo_K$ such that $\oo_K/\frak{N} \cong \ZZ/N\ZZ$. \item[(ii)] The class number of $K$ is prime to $p$. \end{itemize} \end{hypo} Let $H_\frak{c}$ be the ring class field of $K$ of conductor $\frak{c}$ and for $c$ prime to $p$ (resp., for $\alpha \in \ZZ^+$), let $K(c)$ (resp., $K_\alpha$) be the maximal $p$-extension in $H_c/K$ (resp., in $H_{p^{\alpha+1}}/K$).
+Assume until the end that the following holds: \begin{hypo} \begin{itemize} \item[(i)]There is an ideal $\frak{N}$ of $\oo_K$ such that $\oo_K/\frak{N} \cong \ZZ/N\ZZ$. \item[(ii)] The class number of $K$ is prime to $p$. \end{itemize} \end{hypo} Let $H_{c}$ be the ring class field of $K$ of conductor ${c}$ and for $c$ prime to $p$ (resp., for $\alpha \in \ZZ^+$), let $K(c)$ (resp., $K_\alpha$) be the maximal $p$-extension in $H_c/K$ (resp., in $H_{p^{\alpha+1}}/K$).
 Set $K_\alpha(c)$ to be the composite field of $K_\alpha$ and $K(c)$, $K_\infty=\cup_\alpha K_\alpha$, $\Gamma^{\textup{ac}}=\textup{Gal}(K_\infty/K)$ and $\LL^{\textup{ac}}=\ZZ_p[[\Gamma^{\textup{ac}}]]$.
-In~\cite[\S2.2]{howard}, Howard constructs a family of cohomology classes $\frak{X}_\frak{c} \in \tilde{H}_f^1(H_\frak{c}, \TT),$ where $\tilde{H}_f^1(H_\frak{c}, \TT)$ is Nekov\'a\v{r}'s \cite[\S6]{nek} extended Selmer group.
+In~\cite[\S2.2]{howard}, Howard constructs a family of cohomology classes $\frak{X}_{c} \in \tilde{H}_f^1(H_{c}, \TT),$ where $\tilde{H}_f^1(H_{c}, \TT)$ is Nekov\'a\v{r}'s \cite[\S6]{nek} extended Selmer group.
 Howard also checks in Proposition 2.3.1 of loc.cit. that these classes satisfy the Euler system relation.
 For $c$ prime to $p$, set

 This definition makes sense thanks to \cite[Proposition 2.3.1]{howard}.
 The collection $\{\frak{z}_{c,\alpha}\}_{_{c,\alpha}}$ is called the \emph{big Heegner point Euler system.} To ease notation, write